jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/fields-and-operators.md

 ## Available Fields

-The web interface provides access to all available fields for creating playlist rules.
+The web interface provides access to all available fields for creating list rules.

 ### Content Fields